Physical Education and Recreation

 21G Student Recreation Center

-The Department of Physical Education and Recreation—one of eight units in the Division of Student Life—educates and inspires the campus community to live active, balanced lives.
+The Department of Physical Education and Recreation—one of five units in the Division of Student Life—educates and inspires the campus community to live active, balanced lives.

 The intramural sports program provides opportunities for members of the university community to participate in a variety of sports and recreational activities.
-Superior skills or sports experience is not a prerequisite for participation; there is a place for everyone, from the novice to the advanced competitor.
+All ability levels are welcome, from beginning athletes trying a sport for the first time to seasoned competitors.
+Multiple leagues, tournaments, and special events are offered each term.
 Some of the most popular activities are flag football, basketball, soccer, volleyball, softball, and ultimate Frisbee.
 For more information, call 541-346-4113 or visit the website.

-The Rec Fitness Program provides high-quality, inexpensive opportunities to exercise without the academic structure associated with physical education course offerings.
-Rec Fitness offers "Group X" training (cycling, body sculpting, Zumba, boot camp, hatha yoga, and kick boxing), personal training, and small group training.
+Recreational fitness programs provide high-quality, inexpensive opportunities to exercise in drop-in or scheduled formats.
+Offerings include Webfoot CrossFit, "Group X" training (cycling, body sculpting, boot camp, yoga, and kick boxing), personal training, and small group training.

-Small group training offers workout sessions that focus on a specialized format, individual progression, and skill development.
-Groups range from four to 12 people and are based on various fitness goals.
-Participants may maximize their workout in a short time frame with the help of a personal trainer.
+Small group training offers varied workout sessions that focus on individual progression and skill development.
+Groups range from four to 16 people and are based on various fitness goals depending on the group.
+Workouts are scheduled twice a week for 60 minutes over eight weeks.

 For more information, call 541-346-4113 or visit the website.